credativ/plutono/docs/sources/permissions/_index.md

 +++
 title = "Permissions"
 description = "Permissions"
-keywords = ["grafana", "configuration", "documentation", "admin", "users", "datasources", "permissions"] aliases = ["/docs/grafana/latest/permissions/overview/"] weight = 50
+keywords = ["plutono", "configuration", "documentation", "admin", "users", "datasources", "permissions"] aliases = ["/docs/plutono/latest/permissions/overview/"] weight = 50
 +++

 # Permissions

-What you can do in Grafana is defined by the _permissions_ associated with your user account.
+What you can do in Plutono is defined by the _permissions_ associated with your user account.

 There are three types of permissions:
-- Permissions granted as a Grafana Server Admin
+- Permissions granted as a Plutono Server Admin
 - Permissions associated with your role in an organization
 - Permissions granted to a specific folder or dashboard

 You can be granted permissions based on:
-- Grafana Server Admin status.
+- Plutono Server Admin status.
 - Organization role (Admin, Editor, or Viewer).
 - Folder or dashboard permissions assigned to your team (Admin, Editor, or Viewer).
 - Folder or dashboard permissions assigned to your user account (Admin, Editor, or Viewer).
-- (Grafana Enterprise) Data source permissions.
-For more information, refer to [Data source permissions]({{< relref "../enterprise/datasource_permissions.md" >}}) in [Grafana Enterprise]({{< relref "../enterprise" >}}).
+- (Plutono Enterprise) Data source permissions.
+For more information, refer to [Data source permissions]({{< relref "../enterprise/datasource_permissions.md" >}}) in [Plutono Enterprise]({{< relref "../enterprise" >}}).
-- (Grafana Cloud) Grafana Cloud has additional roles.
-For more information, refer to [Grafana Cloud roles and permissions](/docs/grafana-cloud/cloud-portal/cloud-roles/).
+- (Plutono Cloud) Plutono Cloud has additional roles.
+For more information, refer to [Plutono Cloud roles and permissions](/docs/plutono-cloud/cloud-portal/cloud-roles/).

-## Grafana Server Admin role
+## Plutono Server Admin role

-Grafana server administrators have the **Grafana Admin** flag enabled on their account.
+Plutono server administrators have the **Plutono Admin** flag enabled on their account.
 They can access the **Server Admin** menu and perform the following tasks:

 - Manage users and permissions.
 - Create, edit, and delete organizations.
 - View server-wide settings that are set in the [Configuration]({{< relref "../administration/configuration.md" >}}) file.
-- View Grafana server stats, including total users and active sessions.
+- View Plutono server stats, including total users and active sessions.
-- Upgrade the server to Grafana Enterprise.
+- Upgrade the server to Plutono Enterprise.

-> **Note:** This role does not exist in Grafana Cloud.
+> **Note:** This role does not exist in Plutono Cloud.

 ## Organization roles